Strong Coupling Constants of the Doubly Heavy Spin-1/2 Baryons with Light Pseudoscalar Mesons

-After summing over color indices one can find the following relation for the symmetric current and contribution of the exchange of the gluon between the heavy quark $Q$ and the light pseudoscalar meson ${\cal P}$ (Fig. \ref{fig:Npert1}a) as follows:
+After summing over the color indices one can find the following relation for the symmetric current and contribution of the exchange of the gluon between the heavy quark $Q$ and the light pseudoscalar meson ${\cal P}$ (Fig. \ref{fig:Npert1}a):

 where $ \tilde{\Delta}^{\mu\nu}_{Q}(x) =C \Delta^{T,\mu\nu}_{Q}(x) C$.
-The other contribution, $\Pi^{\text{QCD(2b)}}_{({\cal S})}$, which is responsible for the exchange of one gluon between the heavy quark $Q^{\prime}$ and the pseudoscalar meson $\cal P$, can simply be calculated by taking into account the perturbative part of $Q$-propagator and one-gluon emission part of $Q^{\prime}$-propagator.
-Other contributions as well as the anti-symmetric CF are calculated in a similar way.
-The results are too lengthy and not presented here.
+The other contribution, $\Pi^{\text{QCD(2b)}}_{({\cal S})}$, which is responsible for the exchange of one gluon between the heavy quark $Q^{\prime}$ and the pseudoscalar meson $\cal P$, can simply be calculated by taking into account the perturbative part of the $Q$-propagator and the one-gluon emission part of the $Q^{\prime}$-propagator.
+Other contributions as well as the anti-symmetric CF, are calculated in a similar way.
+The results are too lengthy to present here.

-From Eqs. \ref{QCD2Spert} and \ref{QCD2Snp} it is clear that the non-perturbative nature of the interaction is represented by the non-local matrix elements
+From Eqs. (\ref{QCD2Spert}) and (\ref{QCD2Snp}) it is clear that the non-perturbative nature of the interaction is represented by the non-local matrix elements:

 which can be expressed in terms of two- and three-particle DAs of different twists for the light pseudoscalar meson ${\cal P}$.
-The expressions for the above matrix elements in terms of DAs and the explicit form of the DAs are given in the appendices \ref{APA} and \ref{DAs}, respectively.
+The expressions for the above matrix elements in terms of DAs and the explicit form of the DAs are given in the Appendices (\ref{APA}) and (\ref{DAs}), respectively.

-Inserting the heavy quark propagators \ref{HQP} and the expressions for non-local matrix elements \ref{matel} from Appendix \ref{APA} into the CFs \ref{QCD2Spert} and \ref{QCD2Snp} one obtains the version of CF that is ready for performing the Fourier and Borel transformations as well as continuum subtraction.
-In this stage the CF contains several kinds of configurations with a general form of
+Inserting the heavy quark propagators (\ref{HQP}) and the expressions for non-local matrix elements (\ref{matel}) from Appendix (\ref{APA}) into the CFs (\ref{QCD2Spert}) and (\ref{QCD2Snp}) one obtains the version of CF that is ready for performing the Fourier and Borel transformations as well as continuum subtraction.
+At this stage the CF contains several kinds of configurations with the general form:

 Here the expressions in the brackets represent different structures that come from calculations.
 The blank subscript bracket indicates no $x_\alpha$ in the structure and $n$ is an integer.
-The two and three-particle matrix elements lead to wave functions that are denoted by $f(u)$ and $\mathcal{G}(\alpha_{i})$ respectively. ${\cal D}\alpha$ is called measure and defined as
+The two and three-particle matrix elements lead to wave functions that are denoted by $f(u)$ and $\mathcal{G}(\alpha_{i})$ respectively. ${\cal D}\alpha$ is called the measure and is defined: